 The V3 Mini doesn’t have a function row but gets a lot done with its Fn key.
 Just as with the Huntsman Mini, out of the box pressing Fn will disable any lighting you have on and provide white lighting to the keys with a secondary function.
 In addition to the number row handling F1-F12, there are also side-printed functions for macro recording, adjusting RGB brightness, media controls and the missing navigation keys.

 Still, some tasks were more tedious on the 65% board.
-For example, to take a screenshot of a specific window, instead of pressing Windows + Alt + Print Screen, I had to hit Windows + Alt + Fn + Print Screen, while locating the key that has Print Screen as a secondary function.
+For example, to take a screenshot of a specific window, instead of pressing Windows + Alt + Print Screen, I had to hit Windows + Alt + Fn + Print Screen, while locating the key that has Print Screen as a secondary function (see how to take screenshots in Windows 10 or 11).
 The side-printing is easy to read from typical seated positions.
 But unlike the main legends on the keys, these aren’t doubleshot, so could fade with time.